Experience-Monks/gl-shader-output/README.md

 - `width` the width of gl context, by default `1`
 - `height` the height of gl context, by default `1`
 - `shader` the shader, can be a source code of fragment shader, a function that accepts `gl` or an instance of gl-shader.
 Same as passing shader as the first argument.
+- `float` use float values format for processing, if possible.
 - [webgl-context](https://www.npmjs.com/package/webgl-context) options such as `alpha` and `premultipliedAlpha`

 The draw function has the following signature: